supro200/fw-rule-manager/README.md

    * permit
    * deny
    * reject

 These actions are defined in a Dropdown Fields Tab

-Finally two columns which define the sate of the security rule in the form of Yes/No
+Finally, two columns which define the sate of the security rule in the form of Yes/No
 * Enable
    * If _Yes_ the configuration of the rule will be generated and active - Default setting.
    * If _No_ the configuration will be generated so the rule will be deactivated.
 This is useful for existing rules.